-With all seriousness, Keble College really does strike a happy medium across many criteria which people use when choosing Oxford colleges.
-Keble has a relatively large undergraduate body admitted each year, making for an energetic but charming college that I'm sure will win over your heart as much as it has stolen mine.
+With all seriousness, Keble College really does strike a happy medium across many criteria which people use when choosing Oxford colleges, such as physical size, modernity, and location.
+Keble has a relatively large undergraduate body admitted each year, making for an energetic but charming college that I’m sure will win over your heart as much as it has stolen mine.

 Keble College Quads